TengMCing/PhD/Thesis/04-chap4.html.md

 The package `autovi.web` is built using the `shiny` [@shiny] and `shinydashboard` [@shinydashboard] R packages.
 Hosted on the [shinyapps.io](https://www.shinyapps.io) domain, the application is accessible through any modern web browser.
 The R packages `htmltools` [@htmltools] and `shinycssloaders` [@shinycssloaders] are used to render markdown documentation in shiny application, and for loading animations for shiny widgets, respectively.

 Determining the best way to implement the interface was difficult.
 In our initial planning for `autovi.web`, we considered implementing the entire web application using the `webr` framework [@webr], which would have allowed the entire application to run directly in the user's browser.
 However, this approach was not feasible at the time of writing this chapter.
 The reason is that one of the R packages `autovi` depends on the R package `splancs` [@splancs], which uses compiled Fortran code.
-A working Emscripten (XXX reference?) version of this package, which would be required for `webr`, was not available.
+A working Emscripten [@zakai2011emscripten] version of this package, which would be required for `webr`, was not available.

 We also explored the possibility of implementing the web interface using frameworks built on other languages, such as Python.
 However, server hosting domains that natively support Python servers typically do not have the latest version of R installed.
 Additionally, calling R from Python is typically done using the `rpy2` Python library, but this approach can be awkward when dealing with language syntax related to non-standard evaluation.
 Another option we considered was renting a server where we could have full control, such as those provided by cloud platforms like Google Cloud Platform (GCP) or Amazon Web Services (AWS).
 However, correctly setting up the server and ensuring a secure deployment requires significant expertise.
 Ultimately, the most practical solution was to use the `shiny` and `shinydashboard` frameworks, which are well-established in the R community and offer a solid foundation for web application development.